-All of these skills are promoted further at Stage 2 with continued emphasis on small group work, and with increased opportunity for independent study.
-The Independent Research Project is key to the teaching and learning strategy for key/transferable Skills and will require students to draw on D1 - 12.
+All of these skills are promoted further at Stage 2 with continued emphasis on small group work, and with increased opportunity for independent study (D1 - 12).
 The Career Development modules offered by the University Careers Service further enhance employability skills if the students opt to take them.

 At Stage 3, students will refine their key/transferable Skills further, particularly in the course of studying more specialised modules and as they devote more time to independent work in taking one of the capstone dissertation options or two Independent Essay modules (D1, D5, D8).
 The capstone placement option at Stage 3 gives students the chance to further refine their key/transferable Skills.
-They also have the option of taking the University Careers Service's Advanced Career Development modules for Stage 3 students, which further enhances their employability.
+They also have the option of taking the University

+Careers Service's Advanced Career Development modules for Stage 3 students, which further enhances their employability.

 Assessment of key/transferable skills is implicit in course work at all levels.
-At Stage 2 all students will undertake an independent research project, which assesses many of the skills listed above and in particular D7 and D11.
 At Stage 3 independent work will assess D1, D6 and D8 with especial rigour.